 Lilo and Stitch (2002)

 Extra-terrestrial fugitive taught the meaning of family and love by a little kid.
 How very Disney!
 Somehow they combine the ridiculous into characters we all end up caring about.
 That is Disney’s magic, and there is no better example than Stitch.
-An angry alien hell-bent on causing havoc being taught about Elvis by Lilo shouldn’t work — but it does.
-It sounds weird and yet the montage scene in the movie is one of Disney’s best.
+An angry alien hell-bent on causing havoc, who ends up acting like Elvis, it sounds weird and yet the montage scene in the movie is one of Disney’s best.

 Hercules isn’t as funny as other Disney movies on this list.
 The villain Hades, voiced by James Woods, has two bumbling assistants.
 Unfortunately, they never quite reach the usual Disney standard — which isn’t a problem because Hercules has one of the better stories.
 Redemption and betrayal are among the poignant themes explored, and Hercules’ conflict and love story feed those concepts with unique Disney flair.
 Plus, if you love Disney songs, Hercules has some of the best.
 Only The Jungle Book and The Lion King have consistently better musical numbers.